Skip to main content

 2. Find your test call (most recent at the top)

-3. Review the transcript, goals achieved, and any actions triggered
+3. Review the transcript, goals achieved, and any tools triggered

 4. Listen to audio playback if needed